-Nonpersonnel costs in the family child care home model align with the expense categories that home-based providers report on their federal taxes (Internal Revenue Service Schedule C).
+Nonpersonnel costs in the family child care home model align with the expense categories that homebased providers report on their federal taxes (Internal Revenue Service Schedule C).
 These expenses are broken out into:

-Nonpersonnel - Admin/Office: This category includes advertising, insurance, legal and professional fees, office supplies, and repairs, maintenance, cleaning of the child care space.
+Nonpersonnel - Admin/Office: This category includes advertising, insurance, legal and professional fees, office supplies, and repairs, maintenance, and cleaning of the child care space.

-Nonpersonnel - Program (calculated per child): This category includes classroom supplies, medical supplies, food, and educational supplies.
+Nonpersonnel - Program: This category includes classroom supplies, medical supplies, food, and educational supplies.
 This amount varies based on the number of children.

-Occupancy - Shared Use of Business and Home: Home-based businesses may count a certain percentage of their occupancy costs as business expenses, including rent/lease/mortgage costs, property taxes, homeowners insurance, utilities, and household supplies.
-The model follows Internal Revenue Service Form 8829 to estimate a time-space percentage for how these expenses apply to the business.
+Occupancy - Shared Use of Business and Home:

+Home-based businesses may count a certain percentage of their occupancy costs as business expenses, including rent/lease/mortgage costs, property taxes, homeowners insurance, utilities, and household supplies.
+The model follows Internal Revenue Service Form 8829 to estimate a timespace percentage for how these expenses apply to the business.